 - 1. Minimum lot area: one (1) acre. - 2.
 Minimum lot frontage on a public street or private street with legal access and maintenance rights: 50 feet to 200 feet depending on existing or proposed development pattern and ability to provide safe access.
 The frontage of two (2) or more lots, which share a single joint entrance and a single joint exit to a public street, may be computed as a single frontage. - 3.
 Minimum front yard setback: 50 feet from existing public streets. - 4.
 Maximum lot coverage: 50%, including principal and accessory structures and impervious surfaces.
 The Commission may, by four (4) concurring votes: - Permit lot coverage up to 65%.
 This increased coverage shall be permitted only in special instances where special attention has been given to access management through linkages to abutting properties, special provisions for non-motorized transportation or site sensitivity. - 2.
 Permit lot coverage up to 80%, not including the area of public access management roadways.
 This increased coverage shall be permitted in unique circumstances where a public roadway will be provided to link abutting properties to promote public safety and meeting the lot coverage requirement limits lot development design. - 5.
 Minimum side yard setback: 50 feet.
-The side yard for parking areas and driveways may be reduced depending on the nature of the adjacent land-uses and the proposed landscaping/screening plan, by four (4) concurring votes of the Commission, per Section 10-4.B.
+The side yard for parking areas and driveways may be reduced depending on the nature of the adjacent land-uses and the proposed landscaping/screening plan, by a majority vote of the seated Commission members, per Section 10-4.B.
 Required side yard setback may be eliminated if the parcels that share that side property line share a single joint entrance and single joint exit to a public street or share parking facilities and do not contain a residential use. - 6.
-Minimum rear yard setback: 35 feet. - 7.
-Minimum separation between buildings on the same site: 20 feet, unless sharing a common wall. - 8.
-Minimum distance from residential zones (RDD & VCZ).
-All buildings, structures and uses shall be located at least 100 feet from the boundary of any residential zone, unless modified by a majority vote of members present due to the nature of adjacent land uses and the proposed landscaping/screening plan.
-The Commission shall require screening and landscaping of the setback area.
+Minimum rear yard setback: 35 feet.